After Years Of Self-Reflection, KT Tunstall Finds Joy In Music - Loyola Phoenix

 After taking some time off to enroll in the Sundance Institute’s Film Composer’s Lab (and drive through L.A.’s canyons while listening to the likes of Tom Petty and Fleetwood Mac), Tunstall quietly started working on a new album.

-“I didn’t tell anyone I had started writing a record, so the record com- pany wasn’t expecting anything from me and I didn’t have management for that year and a half,” Tunstall told The Phoenix. “[The album] is really just a message about creating oneself, and really about discovering yourself.
+“I didn’t tell anyone I had started writing a record, so the record company wasn’t expecting anything from me and I didn’t have management for that year and a half,” Tunstall told The PHOENIX. “[The album] is really just a message about creating oneself, and really about discovering yourself.
 It’s about being an architect in your own destiny.”

 Having written every song on KIN herself (aside from one track, “Two Way,” which was co-written with the ultra-talented James Bay), Tunstall had the freedom necessary to create an album with sounds stemming from seemingly contrasting genres.